isomerpages/mlaw-marketingshopfront/_about-singapore/2-our-legal-system.md

 The first Judges of Appeal to be appointed were Justice M Karthigesu and Justice L P Thean, both of whom were appointed as Judges of Appeal on 1 July 1993.

+(Source: Content is adapted from the websites of Ministry of Law and Supreme Court of Singapore)